marji/stalk-your-box/README.md

 The Web interface will be available at http://12.34.56.78/nagios3/ and http://12.34.56.78/munin/, where 12.34.56.78 is the IP address of the server this manifest is applied on.

 ### Basic access authentication
+The manifest deployes basic authentication with these defaults:
-The Munin app:  munin:Prague2013
+-   The Munin app:  munin:Prague2013
-The Nagios app: nagiosadmin:Prague2013
+-   The Nagios app: nagiosadmin:Prague2013

 Please change them in `/opt/stalk-your-box/manifest.pp` anytime a run `puppet apply` again.